-OIL PIPELINES (AMENDMENT) BILL Order for Second Reading read.
+OIL PIPELINES (AMENDMENT) BILL

 The Minister of Mines and Power (Alhaji Yusuff Maitama Sule): I rise to move, That a Bill entitled Oil Pipelines (Amendment) Bill, 1965, be read a Second time.

 This Billis intended to amend certain portions of the existing Oil Pipelines Act which have earlier become obsolete or are no longer in consonance with the sovereignty of Nigeria.
 I would like, with your permission, Sir, to outline briefly the main amendments.